MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. Select **Next**.

-1. In the **Relationship** step, select **Add relationship** and enter the following information for each table.
+1. In the **Relationships** step, select **Add relationship** and enter the following information for each table.
 This step connects your activity data to its corresponding customer record.

    - **Foreign key**: Field in your activity table that will be used to establish a relationship with another table.
-   - **To table name**: Corresponding source customer table with which your activity table will be in relationship.
+   - **To table name**: Corresponding source customer table with which your activity table will be in a relationship.
 You can only relate to source customer tables that are used in the data unification process.
    - **Relationship name**: If a relationship between this activity table and the selected source customer table already exists, the relationship name will be in read-only mode.
 If no such relationship exists, a new relationship will be created with the name you provide in this box.
      > [!NOTE]
      > Activities can't be configured using [inherited relationships](relationships.md#non-editable-system-relationships).